helio-frota/trustify-api-hurl-tests/README.md

 * To attempt accessing all existing endpoints to generate traces and verify them using OpenTelemetry, since we can instrument all functions (sync, async, pub, and private) with the instrument macro.
-* To help me learn part of the system's business logic.
+* To help me learn (a small) part of the system's business logic.

 ---